-- Palmitic acid has been identified as a particularly important agent for the synthesis of lung surfactant and may play a key role in the optimal development of respiratory function.
+- Palmitic acid has been identified as a particularly important agent for the synthesis of lung surfactant and may play a key role in the optimal development of the respiratory function.

-For your convenience, herewith a list of South African newborn formula brands (in alphabetical order) with their fat sources summarised.
-If your formula tin only lists “linoleic acid”, that’s usually sourced from rapeseed (canola) or soy oil.
+South African formula brands’ newborn formulationsFor your convenience, here is a list of South African newborn formula brands (in alphabetical order) with their fat sources summarised.
+If your formula tin only lists “linoleic acid”, that is usually sourced from rapeseed (canola) or soy oil.

-- Abbott Similac Total Comfort 1 and Advanced contain contain “high oleic sunflower oil, soy oil, coconut oil” in what the company describes on its tins as an “easy-to-digest vegetable fat blend”.
+- Abbott Similac Total Comfort 1 and Advanced contain “high oleic sunflower oil, soy oil, coconut oil” in what the company describes on its tins as an “easy-to-digest vegetable fat blend”.
 This is the only palm oil-free product we could find.

 - Aspen Alula Infacare has the following: “vegetable oils (palm fruit, soybean, coconut or palm kernel or palm kernel olein)”.